 Treatment for PAD relies mainly on healthy lifestyle changes and taking care to manage high blood pressure and cholesterol.
 You may need medicines to ease symptoms or to manage other health problems.
 In some cases, you may need surgery or a procedure called angioplasty.

 When you have PAD, you have a high risk of having a heart attack or stroke.
-Making healthy changes can help reduce this risk.
+Making healthy changes along with taking medicines can help reduce this risk.

 - Eat healthy foods.